 Past Boise State fellowship awardees have studied at Oxford; taught English in countries such as Norway, Tajikistan, and Serbia; and completed research in places like Swaziland and India.
 There are fellowships to all different parts of the world and the U.S. View pictures and read stories from some of our past fellowship recipients to learn more.

 At what point in my college career should I start thinking about fellowships?

-It is never too early to begin thinking about applying for fellowships.
+It is never too early to begin thinking about applying for fellowships!
 Though many are intended for seniors or graduates, some awards are available to freshmen, sophomores, and juniors.
-Additionally, thinking about fellowships early allows you to naturally fill in gaps in your resume or strengthen areas of weakness prior to submitting applications as a senior/graduate.
+Additionally, thinking about fellowships early allows you to naturally fill in gaps in your resume or strengthen any weaknesses prior to submitting applications as a senior/graduate.

 Can I apply (and win) more than one type of award over the course of my degree?